kurdt94/omarchy-pwd-and-git-in-waybar/README.md

-# Guide: Displaying the Current Working Directory in Waybar for Ghostty Terminal
+# Guide: Display current Working Directory with GIT status in Waybar for Omarchy + Ghostty

 This guide provides a tutorial on how to configure Waybar to display the current working directory (PWD) of the active Ghostty terminal.
 This setup also includes Git integration, showing branch and status.